djeada/Linux-Notes/notes/permissions.md

 As a result, the file is owned by the user "user name" and the group "user group," who are the only ones who can write to it - but any other user may read it.

-Let us now remove the "user group" group's permission to write to the file and read permission from others.
+Now remove the "user group" group's permission to write to the file and read permission from others.